Level: ECE, Primary, Junior

 Use Confetti Eggs at any spring party.
 After the eggs are filled, let quests squeeze them and sprinkle confetti over the heads of their friends.

-For a more finished look, the holes can be covered with tissue paper that is dipped in egg white to make it stick to the shell.
+For a more finished look, the holes can be covered with tissue paper that is dipped in egg white or glue to make it stick to the shell.